-How To Make A Simple Gold Washi Tape Birthday Card?
+How To Make A Simple Gold Washi Tape Birthday Card ~

 What can you do if you don’t have any white cardstock?
 Can you use the remaining cardstock from your previous project?
 Why not?

 As shown in the picture above, I have this green cardstock (12×12”) which I’ve used a little bit for some other projects.
-I’ve keeping it for ages as I’ve no idea what to do with it yet.
+I’ve kept it for ages as I’ve no idea what to do with it yet.

-As such, I measure and score the cardstock using Martha Stewart scoring board and then use the cutter to cut it in half.
+As such, I measure and score the cardstock using a Martha Stewart scoring board and then use the cutter to cut it in half.
 And now I have 2 “white” cardstock!